 In 2009, he founded the annual Charles Wheeler award for Outstanding Contribution to Broadcast Journalism.
 Run in conjunction with the British Journalism Review and hosted by the University, the award is now established as one of the most prestigious events in the journalism calendar.
 Winners have included Katya Adler, George Alagiah, Lindsey Hilsum and Jeremy Paxman; speakers have included Sir Tom Stoppard, Katie Adie, Alastair Campbell and Boris Johnson.

-In 2010, he was awarded a Leverhulme grant for a longitudinal study of television news content, public attitudes to privacy and self-regulation in the press for the Media Standards Trust and another on declining trust in journalism.
-He has also directed studies on changing attitudes to newspaper readership, and two studies on television coverage of international issues for the Third World and Environment Broadcasting Project (3WE): Bringing the World to the UK: Factual international programming on UK public service TV (2005) and The World on the Box: International Issues in News and Factual Programmes on UK Television 1975-2003 (2004).
+His current research interests and active projects include studies on public service media, charitable models for funding journalism, media ownership and regulation, press regulation, and the future of the BBC.
+He was awarded AHRC grants in 2009-10 and 2014-15 for studies on media power and media ownership, resulting in a number of publications (see below).
+He has previously completed studies on television news content, public attitudes to privacy and the public interest, and trust in journalism.
+He also directed two studies on television coverage of international issues for the Third World and Environment Broadcasting Project (3WE): Bringing the World to the UK: Factual international programming on UK public service TV (2005) and The World on the Box: International Issues in News and Factual Programmes on UK Television 1975-2003 (2004).